 Small groups and individual counseling will also be part of the school counseling program delivery model.
 Students may be in small groups focused on developing social skills, anger management, family changes, grief, anxiety, etc. If your child is recommended for a small group, parents and guardians will be contacted prior to participation.
 You are also able to refer your child to the counselor for small group or individual counseling.
 The intention of the small group and individual counseling sessions is to develop the skills necessary to navigate the individual's situation.
-If more intense longer term counseling is necessary, families will be contacted to discuss the possibility of other counseling supports such as Jessica Hebeler (Mental Health Advocate) and/or and resources within the community.
+If more intense longer term counseling is necessary, families will be contacted to discuss the possibility of other counseling supports such as Jessica Hebeler and/or Suzy Kennedy (Mental Health Advocates) and resources within the community.

 Additionally, I am available for consultation.
 I can connect with families by phone, email, or in-person if you would like to brainstorm strategies that will support your child at home and/or school.

 - How does my student get referred to the counselor?

 - How do parents contact the counselor?

 - How long does the school counselor see the student?

 - Who are the different social and emotional support staff at Fireside Elementary?

 - How do I connect with outside services?

 - If it is a weekend, how do I get help for Crisis Counseling?